raphael-proust/OGL-SRD5/pages/17.monsters/default.md

 **Challenge** 5 (1,800 XP)

 **_Air Form_**.
 The elemental can enter a hostile creature’s space and stop there.
-It can move through a space as narrow as 1 inch wide without squeezing.
+It can move through a space as narrow as 2.5cm wide without squeezing.

 **Actions**